-- On average, two people die every day in the United States in vehicles operated by 16 year olds.
+- On average, two people die every day in the United States in vehicles operated by teenage drivers.

-- One out of every five 16 year olds crash their cars.
+- One out of every five teenagers crash their cars.

 - A teen's risk of dying in a car accident nearly doubles when accompanied by friends.

-- Seventy-seven percent of all teen accidents are the result of the teen's own error.
+- 77% of all teen accidents are the result of the teen's own error.

 It is under the strident clarity of these numbers that Vermont is beginning to enforce teenage driving restrictions.
 Until just recently, it was the only state in New England where teenage drivers could still operate a car without any legal clampdowns.